codebar/tutorials/html/lesson7/tutorial.md

     <footer class="footer">
     </footer>

-This is the structure of our page.
+This is now the structure of our page.

 ### Add in the content

 Now we're ready to flesh out our structure with content.
-Looking at the example page, starting from the top we can see that the header contains an image and a heading, so lets put them into our HTML, with class names
+Looking at the example page, we can see that the header contains an image and a heading, so lets put them into our HTML, with class names.

     <img src="images/gracehopper_portrait.jpg" class="header_img">
     <h1 class="header_title"> Grace Hopper</h1>

-Next we have the copy in paragraphs interspersed with figures and a blockquote.
-Add this to your about section using
+Next we have the copy in paragraphs interspersed with a figure and a blockquote.
+Add the following to your about section.
+And remember do not copy and paste.

     <p class="main_text">
         ...